-Angus Kennedy: webmaster
+Angus Kennedy: writer

 Marquand reduces democracy to being a way of adjudicating between competing claims of individuals who just won’t get along, much like a marriage guidance counsellor - or a judge.
 It means ‘accepting difference, rejoicing in difference, and negotiating difference’.
 Marquand stresses the complexity of modern life and proposes democracy as a tool to manage competing identities and differences.